TONSolutions/telemetree-pixel/README.md

 </script>
 ```

+Default set of events like pageload is automatically tracked and collected by the library and you don't need to specifically wrap those unless you want custom data to be collected on such actions.

+### Quick tips

+- You can use [Telemetree React SDK](https://docs.ton.solutions/docs/frontend-sdk) and Telemetree Pixel simultaniously in your app if for some reason you have to.
+Just make sure to avoid data duplication problems.
+- The Pixel is a more lightweight solution compared to the [React SDK](https://docs.ton.solutions/docs/frontend-sdk) but it's also a more generic solution.
+If your app is React based consider an SDK first approach.

 ## User data and Processing
-This library is designed to automatically retrieve user data from Telegram, enhancing your events with valuable insights.

-Adhering to Telegram's high standards of security, we employ RSA encryption for the transmission of data across networks, ensuring both the integrity and safety of your analytics processes
+Adhering to Telegram's high standards of security, we employ RSA encryption for the transmission of data across networks, ensuring both the integrity and safety of your analytics processes.
+You can learn more in the dedicated section of our official [Documentation](https://docs.ton.solutions/docs/data-encryption).

+## Debugging
+- Use browser developer tools to monitor network requests and confirm that events are being sent to Telemetree.
+- Add console logs in your event handling functions to verify that events are being triggered as expected.

+## Other options

+We also provide a [Python SDK](https://docs.ton.solutions/docs/backend-sdk) for tracking backend related events and a [REST API](https://docs.ton.solutions/docs/event-forwarding) (Beta) to build your custom solution on top of it.

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

+## Support
+If you have any questions or need assistance, please contact our support team at [support@ton.solutions](support@ton.solutions) or file an issue in the repository.